NullVoxPopuli/CryptoExchangeClient/README.md

 This Package's goal is to provide a common interface to exchanges' REST and Websocket apis.

 Currently only supports Windows.
- - Waiting on [FSharp.Data](https://github.com/fsprojects/FSharp.Data.TypeProviders/issues/16) and [FSharp.Json](https://github.com/vsapronov/FSharp.Json/issues/7) to support dotnetcore before this library can be cross platform
+ - Waiting on [FSharp.Json](https://github.com/vsapronov/FSharp.Json/issues/7) to support dotnetcore before this library can be cross platform

 ## Install